tmcgilchrist/ghuntley/content/notes/leadership.md

 - how effective am I in giving feedback to others?
 - how effective am I in getting to know my team, knowning their strengths and weeknesses?

+### momentum
+- to build momentum - do a few things really well.
+- to slow momentum - do everything marginally well.

 ### characteristics
 * walk the talk
 * ability to create a link between vision and daily production